saleor/saleor-docs/docs/dashboard/catalog/gift-cards.md

 Click the three dots button on the top right corner of the page, near the Issue Card button.
 Click *Export card codes* to export information for specific, or all, gift cards as a spreadsheet or a CSV file.

 :::note
-Only active or non used cards can be exported.
+Only active and unused cards can be exported.
 :::

 ![Gift cards](../screenshots/catalog-giftcards-export.png)